Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/2.0-make-your-first-game-scene/en.md

+#Make Your First Game Scene
 In this tutorial, I will show you how to make your first game scene.
 Before that, we should be familiar with some basic concepts of cocos2d.
 If you are already familiar with these concepts, you can safely skim them and continue to read the remaining chapters.

-# Basic concepts of cocos2d
+## Basic concepts of cocos2d
 In Cocos2d world, everything is a node, the world is constructed mostly from 3 kinds of nodes:

 - A scene node